ScarfaceDeLaStreet-Equipe22/floppa/CONTRIBUTING.md

 Please write code in English only
 Follow conventions for whitespace
 Please add unit testing with JUnit if appropriate to your code.
+Commit name start with a f:{commit name} if you add or modify a feature and c:{commit name} for clean code commit.